EnviroDIY/ModularSensors/examples/EnviroDIY_Monitoring_Kit/ReadMe.md

 #### Add Connection Info<!--! {#example_envirodiy_monitoring_kit_connection_info} -->

-Replace `YourAPN` or `YourWiFiSSID` and `YourWiFiPassword` with the appropriate APN or SSID and password for your network.
+Replace `YourAPN` or both `YourWiFiSSID` and `YourWiFiPassword` with the appropriate APN or SSID and password for your network.

 Your APN is assigned by your SIM card provider.
 If you are using a Hologram SIM card (recommended with the kit) the APN is `hologram`.